danielwrobert/fem-js-hard-parts-v2/course-notes/Closure.md

 outer();
 ```

-Let's have a walk through the above function line-by-line:
+Let's have a walk-through the above function line-by-line:

 1. Define the function with the label `outer` and save it to Global memory.
 1. Call `outer()`, create a new execution context for it, and add the function to the call stack.